"How do I find out what breed my cat is?"

 I found a stray cat - can it be a purebred Maine Coon/Siamese/Persian?

-Just like with shelter cats, it’s impossible to tell for sure whether your stray is purebred without a DNA test.
-If you decide to take in the stray cat, your vet may be able to give you an idea of what breed of cat he or she may be.
-And of course, you can always ask for our members’ opinion here.
+Just like with shelter cats, it's impossible to tell for sure whether your stray is purebred without a DNA test.
+If you decide to take in a stray cat, your vet may be able to give you an idea of what breed of cat he or she may be.
+And of course, you can always ask for our members' opinions here.

 Regardless of whether or not you care about the breed of your newly found friend, it's important to take him or her to the vet to check for and treat the many health issues that cats can encounter when they are living outdoors.